meta-mapg/meta-mapg-code/README.md

 # Meta-MAPG
-Source code for ''A Policy Gradient Algorithm for Learning to Learn in Multiagent Reinforcement Learning''
+Source code for "A Policy Gradient Algorithm for Learning to Learn in Multiagent Reinforcement Learning"

+## Note
+This repository is not maintained.
+Please refer to [this repository](https://github.com/dkkim93/meta-mapg) for updated code.

 ## Dependency
 Known dependencies are (please also refer to `requirements.txt`):